Office Reopening Status

 The PPS staff is fully vaccinated and working in our office again.
 However, if you would like to meet with any of our staff members, please call (401-831-7440) or email the office (info [at] ppsri.org) to make an appointment.
 We hope that you are staying safe and healthy.

 Who We Are

-The Providence Preservation Society (PPS) was established in 1956 to respond to the proposed demolition of a number of 18th- and early 19th-century houses on College Hill.
-Unlike many historic preservation organizations which were formed to preserve a particular building, PPS has always been an advocate for neighborhood revitalization.
+The Providence Preservation Society (PPS) is a non-profit organization and was established in 1956 to respond to the proposed demolition of a number of 18th- and early 19th-century houses on College Hill.
+Unlike many historic preservation organizations that were formed to preserve a particular building, PPS has always been an advocate for neighborhood preservation and reinvestment.
 From that small neighborhood group, PPS has grown into a multifaceted citywide preservation and planning organization.

 24 Meeting Street

 email the office

 PPS is a proud member of the National Preservation Partners Network, which advances the growth and effectiveness of the organized preservation movement through communication, education, training, and a common advocacy agenda.